phpeterson-usf/autograder/README.md

  1. You can add a list of students Github IDs to `config.toml`
         <pre><code>$ cat config.toml
         credentials="https"
-        org = cs-315-03-20f"
+        org = "cs315-21s"
         project = "project02"
         students = [
                 "phpeterson-usf",
                 "gdbenson",
         ]
         </code></pre>
-1. Autograder can loop over the list of students to clone and test (assuming parameters are given in `config.toml`)
+1. `grade` can loop over the list of students to clone and test (assuming parameters are given in `config.toml`)
-        <pre><code>$ ./ag clone
+        <pre><code>$ grade clone
+        github.com/cs315-21s/project02-phpeterson-usf
+        github.com/cs315-21s/project02-gdbenson
-        $ ./ag.py test
+        $ grade class
         project02-phpeterson-usf 01 02 10/10
         project02-gdbenson       01 02 10/10
         </code></pre>
+1. Each test case can pass or fail.
+The score is shown as the total earned/total available, based on the `rubric` field in each test case

 ## Parameters
-1. Autograder supports these parameters, which can be given on the command line, or in `config.toml`, for less typing.
+1. `grade` supports these parameters, which can be given on the command line, or in `~/.config/grade/config.toml`, for less typing.
 1. The syntax in `config.toml` just uses the name, without dashes, as shown at the top of this README
-1. The command-line format is argparse-style, with no "="
+1. The command-line format is argparse-style, with no "=".
+These two commands are equivalent:
+        <pre><code>$ cd ~/project02-jsmith
-        <pre><code>$ ./ag.py test -p project02 -l ~/project02-jsmith</code></pre>
+        $ grade test -p project02
+        $ grade test --project project02</code></pre>
 1. Parameters given on the command line override those given in `config.toml`
 * `-c/--credentials` [https | ssh] https is the default
 * `-d/--digital` is the path to Digital's JAR file
-* `-l/--local` is the path to the local repo to test
+* `-i/--ioprint` prints inputs and outputs to help write project specs
 * `-o/--org` is the Github Classroom Organization
 * `-p/--project` is the name of the project, which is substituted into repo names and test case inputs
 * `-s/--students` is a list of student Github IDs (no punctuation needed)